ingrammicro/gcpmetrics/README.md

 ### a.
 Interactive

-If you’re developing locally, the easiest way to authenticate is using the Google Cloud SDK:
+If you're developing locally, the easiest way to authenticate is using the Google Cloud SDK:

 ```
 $ gcloud auth login